-“Picnic Comma Lightning” isn’t strictly a book about AR, but more of a deep dive into modern life in the digital world and how this effects our outlook on reality.
-This book will really make you think about all the ways technology influences the way we think and act, which we think is something that every AR creator should understand, so they can create the best experiences for users.
+“Picnic Comma Lightning” isn’t strictly a book about AR, but more of a deep dive into modern life in the digital world and how this affects our outlook on reality.
+This book will really make you think about all the ways technology influences the way we think and act.
+Which is something that every AR creator should understand, so they can create the best experiences for users.

 The Fourth Transformation by Robert Scoble and Shel Israel

 Based on two years of research and about 400 interviews with technologists and business decision makers, this book gives really valuable viewpoints on the current state of AR and where it could take us in just a few years.
 If you’re an AR beginner, this book has loads of examples of AR companies and projects to inspire you.
 It also has a really handy glossary of key AR terms at the back of the book, which we loved.
 Pro tip: if you’re an Audible user, this one is available for free!

 Marketing New Realities: An Introduction to Virtual Reality & Augmented Reality Marketing, Branding, & Communications by Cathy Hackl and Samantha G. Wolfe